veeresht/CommPy/doc/commpydoc.rst

 ==================================

-CommPy is an open source package implementing digital communications algorithms in Python using SciPy, NumPy and Cython.
+CommPy is an open source package implementing digital communications algorithms in Python using NumPy, SciPy, Matplotlib and Cython.

 Reference
 ---------